scalavision/bash4s/README.md

 echo "Person(John Doe,99)"
 ```

-Instead you would might want to do this:
+Instead you might want to do this:

 ```scala
 case class Person(name: String, age: Int) {